 When it comes to earned and accrued vacation, California does not allow “Use-It-Or-Lose-It” policies.
-Employers are allowed to put a reasonable “cap” or “cash out” policy in place.
+Employers are allowed to put a reasonable “cap” or “cash-out” policy in place.
 Vacation pay is considered “wages” under California laws, therefore, all accrued unpaid days must be paid out to an employee when the employment relationship ends.
-A final paycheck which does not include all vacation hours can result in waiting time penalties and up to 30 days of “late pay”.
+A final paycheck that does not include all vacation hours can result in waiting time penalties and up to 30 days of “late pay.”

 Additional Requirements Exclusive to California

 Employers with five (5) or more employees, must provide 1 hour of harassment prevention training to all employees and a total of two hours of harassment prevention training for all supervisors before January 1, 2021.
 (In the past, only employers with 50 or more employees were required to provide training and only of supervisors.).
 The definition of a supervisor is broad and includes anyone with the authority to direct the work of others.

 If you hire temporary employees, the training for temporary employees must be completed within six (6) months of hire—some employees might not be with your company that long.

 Temporary workers employed by a temporary agency must be trained by the temporary agency, not the client.